nemesisdb/nemesisdb/docs/docs/intro.md

 ./nemesisdb --config=default.json
 ```

+This starts the server listening on `127.0.0.1:1987` for WebSocket clients.

 <br/>

 # Next Steps

-A good place to start is to understand the basics of [sessions](/tutorials/sessions/what-is-a-session):
+A good place to start is to understand the basics of [sessions](/tutorials/sessions/what-is-a-session).